Machine learning on HDInsight

 With ML Services on HDInsight with Spark, you can parallelize training across the nodes of a cluster by using a Spark compute context.
 You can run R scripts directly on the edge node, using all available cores in parallel, as needed.
 Alternately, you can run your code from the edge node to kick off processing that is distributed across all nodes in the cluster.
 ML Services on HDInsight with Spark also enables parallelizing functions from open source R packages, if desired.

 Azure Machine Learning provides tools to model predictive analytics, as well as a fully managed service you can use to deploy your predictive models as ready-to-consume web services.
 Azure Machine Learning is a complete predictive analytics solution in the cloud that you can use to create, test, operationalize, and manage predictive models.
 Select from a large algorithm library, use a web-based studio for building models, and easily deploy your model as a web service.

 Create features for data in an HDInsight Hadoop cluster using Hive queries.
 Feature engineering attempts to increase the predictive power of learning algorithms by creating features from raw data that facilitate the learning process.
-You can run HiveQL queries from Azure ML, and access data processed in Hive and stored in blob storage, by using the Import Data module.
+You can run HiveQL queries from Azure Machine Learning studio, and access data processed in Hive and stored in blob storage, by using the Import Data module.

 Microsoft Cognitive Toolkit

 Deep learning is a branch of machine learning that uses neural networks, inspired by the biological processes of the human brain.
 Many researchers see deep learning as a promising approach for enhancing artificial intelligence.
 Examples of deep learning are spoken language translators, image recognition systems, and machine reasoning.